What are the current trends in procurement talent?

 Technology like AI will continue to evolve, and it’s most likely that these advancements will accelerate in speed and scale.
 You need to keep maturing digitally and embracing change if you want to keep your costs low and opportunities high.

 Continual technological advancements also mean the current skills gap in procurement will just keep widening unless you address them now.
-You need upskilling programs and digital literacy training to ensure the employees you currently have can adapt to the new demands of their roles.
+AI in procurement talent strategy should therefore include upskilling programs and digital literacy training to ensure the employees you currently have can adapt to the new demands of their roles.
 And you need to showcase the cutting-edge technology your procurement team is implementing to attract the talent of tomorrow.

 To learn more about WNS Procurement, and discover how it can help your organization adopt the tools and technology needed to attract the talent of tomorrow, visit here.